-When Giuseppe Cipriani first served the Bellini in Harry's Bar in Venice, he had no idea how successful it would eventually become.
-Over time the original recipe has seen countless variations, mainly due to the limited availability of white peaches and Prosecco.
+When Giuseppe Cipriani first served the Bellini Cocktail in Harry's Bar in Venice, he had no idea how successful it would eventually become.

 History of the Bellini cocktail

-Fun fact: Giuseppe Cipriani not only created a cocktail nowadays listed by the IBA, but he also invented one of the most popular Italian dishes - the Carpaccio.
+On a side note: Giuseppe Cipriani not only created a cocktail listed by the IBA, but he also invented one of the most popular Italian dishes - the Carpaccio.

 - 1 Jigger